21 September 2016

 Dress Code Discrimination Research

-In 2016 there should be no expectation that women in business should wear make-up or high heels in order to be smartly dressed.
+There should be no expectation that women in business should wear make-up or high heels in order to be smartly dressed.
 Yet there have been a number of high profile cases reported in the press about sex discrimination at work relating to dress codes.

 We have also noted an increase in the number of clients referencing comments made by their employers about their appearance.
 So, in order to discover how common this problem is we have commissioned a study of over 2,000 UK employees and we are examining the law, dress codes and unlawful discrimination in a series of blogs.

 Our research, which revealed that almost one in 10 women have been told by their boss to wear more make-up at work, shows that unlawful gender discrimination is prevalent in the UK with women from many employment sectors impacted.